Frequently Asked Questions (FAQ) by Families

 Study abroad students can often apply their existing financial aid packages to their studies at JCU.
 Study abroad scholarship opportunities are also available.
 For more information, see Financial Aid and Scholarships.

 John Cabot University offers apartment-style housing for students.
 There are a few housing options: the Gianicolo Residence, the Trastevere Apartments, and the Lungara Apartments.
-On semesters with high enrollment, students may also be placed in external apartments in convenient locations.
+On semesters with high enrollment, students may also be placed in neighborhood apartments in convenient locations.

 Thanks to Rome's public transportation system, no apartment is more than a short tram or bus ride away from JCU, and most are within easy walking distance.
 Shared apartments have fully equipped kitchens, bed and bath linens and a washing machine.
 Amenities also include WiFi and 24-hour security in our residences.
 On-call JCU staff and a community of Resident Assistants provide support for students during their stay at JCU.